USS Jason (AC-12): History

 After the war the fuel ship made two cruises to Europe with coal and general cargo before being detached from NOTS 22 July 1919.
 Jason sailed from Norfolk 31 July to join the Pacific Train (having been reclassified AC12 on 17 July 1920).
 Six months later she returned to the East Coast and 21 September 1920 sailed with coal and stores for the ships in European waters.
 Upon returning to the United States, she loaded airplanes and artillery equipment and departed Philadelphia 24 January 1921 for Guam.

 Jason operated in the Pacific for two years performing fueling operations along the coast.
 During 1923 she cruised to Nicaragua, embarked Marines stationed there, and returned them to Norfolk.
 She arrived San Diego 5 May and resumed transport and fueling services until 1925.
 She also transported a load of Douglas DT-2 torpedo bomber floatplanes to Pearl Harbor during July 1923.

 Jason departed Pearl Harbor 2 May 1925 for service with the air squadron in the Far East as the official depot ship for the aircraft of the Asiatic Fleet, since the naval treaties forbade basing aircraft ashore in the Philippines.
 After arriving in the Philippines 25 May, she carried Marines to China to protect American interests.
 From 1925 to 1932 Jason operated in the Far East, engaging in transport duties and acting as a floating base supporting the Asiatic Fleet's air squadron.
 As an aside, the 1922 Washington Treaty and the associated Four-Power Treaty forbade the establishment of permanent air facilities ashore in the Philippines, and Jason was assigned to replace Ajax as the depot ship in the Philippines for American naval aviation in the islands, basing the six SC-2 (and the later T3M-2) seaplane torpedo bombers of VT-5A (originally established as VT-20) and the six O2U-1 seaplane scouts of VS-8A (Asiatic Fleet detachments).

 Peace in China was constantly jeopardized by warlike factions within and aggression from without.
 Jason and the other members of the Asiatic Fleet kept the situation in hand by making the presence of America's naval strength felt.
-Jason was reclassified as seplane tender AV-2 on 21 January 1930.
+Jason was reclassified as a seaplane tender AV-2 on 21 January 1930.

 She returned to San Diego 13 May 1932, and was decommissioned at Bremerton Navy Yard 30 June 1932.
 Jason was struck from the Navy List 19 May 1936 and sold 29 July of that year.
 Towed by the tug SS Roosevelt, built for Robert Peary′s polar explorations, she left Seattle on 31 October 1936 bound for New York City.
 This proved to be the last trip of the badly deteriorating Roosevelt which suffered from heavy seas and several failures.
 Another tugboat replaced it at Cristóbal in January 1937 and it was then beached and abandoned near the Old French Canal.